noaa-gml/ccg_dataProcessing/data_files/README.md

 Use this command in a terminal to ensure the archive’s integrity:

-linux bash
+linux bash:

 sha256sum -c ccg_preprocessed_data_files_[release date].tar.gz.sha256

-OSX can use this:
+OSX terminal:

 shasum -a 256 -c ccg_preprocessed_data_files_[release date].tar.gz.sha256

-If you see anything other than OK, the file may have been altered or corrupted.
+If it returns OK, then the file is valid and unaltered.